FAQGURU/FAQGURU/topics/en/java.md

 * https://github.com/snowdream/115-Java-Interview-Questions-and-Answers

 [[↑] Back to top](#Java)
 ### What is difference between Array and ArrayList ?
 When will you use Array over ArrayList?
-(Senior)

 The Array and ArrayList classes differ on the following features: